 Guides

 Workflow guides for developers who want one clear sprint, less setup friction, and a calmer way to get into real work.
+If you are new to the workflow, start with what is a coding sprint.
+For product pillars on browser-first focus, choosing a focus tool, and coding-session framing, see browser-based focus app, focus tool for developers, and app for coding sessions.
 For evidence-first writing on music and cognition, see the research hub.

 Latest guides